Sigmadex/vault-frontend/README.md

 ``npm install -g create-react-app``

-Switch to create-react-app director and use git to download to the newly created folder and download the repo using:
+Switch to create-react-app directory and use git to download to the newly created folder.

+## Clone Repo into create-react-app folder

+Download the repo using:

 ``gh repo clone Sigmadex/vault-frontend``